-- Investors and other stakeholders were notified on 28 August 2024 of the group auditor's non-acceptance of the Company's audited financial statements for FY 2023 via public announcement.
+- Investors and other stakeholders were notified on 28 August 2024 of the Group auditor's non-acceptance of the Company's audited financial statements for FY 2023 via public announcement.
 The potential impact on the Company's FY 2023 financial statements and the appointment of a new independent auditor for the Company were also communicated. - It became clear that the accounting books of the Company were not reliable after the emergence of the initial key findings, which led the current management to request full access to all relevant accounting documentation since the Company's establishment. - The current management requested the delivery of all documents from the former accounting firm on several occasions.
-These efforts were hampered by delays from the former accounting firm in providing such records, without providing a reliable reason for such delay. - After numerous unsuccessful requests even with the assistance of the newly appointed local auditor in Cyprus - the Company's current management escalated the matter by engaging a local legal advisor, who accompanied the current management of the Company, in an official visit to the former accounting firm's office toward O1 2025. - In parallel, several internal controlling measures were implemented to enhance governance of the Company's assets as outlined in section 5, followed by the appointment of a new local accountant for bookkeeping in 2024.
+These efforts were hampered by delays from the former accounting firm in providing such records, without providing a reliable reason for such delay. - After numerous unsuccessful requests even with the assistance of the newly appointed local auditor in Cyprus - the Company's current management escalated the matter by engaging a local legal advisor, who accompanied the current management of the Company, in an official visit to the former accounting firm's office toward Q1 2025. - In parallel, several internal controlling measures were implemented to enhance governance of the Company's assets as outlined in section 5, followed by the appointment of a new local accountant for bookkeeping in 2024. - The specific legal measures taken for all financial damages are outlined in the respective section.